-Commenters expressed concern regarding potentially insufficient adjustments made for sociodemographic status (SDS) factors for measure #2515.
-Commenters disagreed with the measure developer's assertion that sociodemographic adjustment is unnecessary, and questioned the potential disagreement with recent findings by ASPE as well as the developer's interpretation of the decomposition analysis.
-Comments noted that CABG readmission rates are higher among patients who are dually eligible for Medicare and Medicaid, as well as those scoring highly on the AHRQ SES index.
+Commenters expressed concern regarding potentially insufficient adjustments made for social risk factors for measure #2515.
+Commenters disagreed with the measure developer's assertion that s social risk adjustment is unnecessary, and questioned the potential disagreement with recent findings by ASPE, as well as the developer's interpretation of the decomposition analysis.
+Comments noted that CABG readmission rates are higher among patients who are dually eligible for Medicare and Medicaid, as well as those scoring high on the AHRQ SES index.
 As a result, commenters expressed concern that "hospital effects" may be a result of community-level variables, such as hospital location and population, reducing the ability for the measure to accurately assess quality of care within the hospital's control.
-Commenters called for new analyses to assess the impact of SDS factors that were not addressed by the developer in the measure submission.
-Some commenters also noted the importance of having the capacity to update the factors used for SDS adjustment in the future, allowing measure developers to consider new information and changing methods as the SDS adjustment field evolves.
+Commenters called for new analyses to assess the impact of social risk factors that were not addressed by the developer in the measure submission.
+Some commenters also noted the importance of having the capacity to update the factors used for social risk adjustment in the future, allowing measure developers to consider new information and changing methods as the field continues to evolve.

-The Committee agreed with commenters that research shows the impact social risk factors can have but recognized that the challenge that developers faced in getting accurate data on these factors.
-This can lead can lead to a discrepancy between the conceptual basis for including social risk factors and the empirical analyses demonstrating their impact.
-The Committee recognized that developers may make a determination about whether or not to include SDS factors based on whether the factors was related to hospital quality versus a person's intrinsic risk of readmission.
-However, the Committee also noted the need to maximize the predictive value of a risk adjustment model and ensure that hospitals serving vulnerable populations are not penalized unfairly.
+The Committee agreed with commenters that research shows the impact that social risk factors can have but recognized that the challenge that developers faced in getting accurate data on these factors.
+This can lead to a discrepancy between the conceptual basis for including social risk factors and the empirical analyses demonstrating their impact.
+The Committee recognized that developers may make a determination about whether or not to include social risk factors based on whether the factors were related to hospital quality versus a person's intrinsic risk of readmission.

-While the Committee generally accepted the findings of the analyses conducted by the developer, the Committee agreed that more work is needed to identify more robust data elements and methods to isolate and account for unmeasured clinical and social risk for patients.
-The Committee encouraged the developer to continue testing the risk adjustment model with additional SDS factors in an effort to better understand unmeasured patient risk.
-The Committee recommended that the developer provide this information through the annual update process.
+While the Committee generally accepted the findings of the analyses conducted by the CMS/Yale to support the risk adjustment model of #2515, the Committee agreed that more work is needed to identify more robust data elements and methods to isolate and account for unmeasured clinical and social risk for patients.
+The Committee encouraged the CMS/Yale to continue testing the risk adjustment model with additional social risk factors to better understand unmeasured patient risk.
+The Committee recommended that the CMS/Yale provide this information through the annual update process.